 See the Ship Upgrades page for a detailed breakdown of what the upgrades look like, how much they cost, and what they unlock.

-Shiplockershiplocker is a storage container where players can store items on their ship.
+The shiplocker is a storage container where players can store items on their ship.
 By default the shiplocker has 64 inventory slots.
-This locker contains a flashlight, 10 torches, and a one handed and two-handed weapon unique to the player's race.

 Fuel Hatchfuel hatch is how players can refuel their ships.
-It will break down raw fuel type ores to fuel which refills the ships fuel gauge and allows it to travel.
+It will break down Crystal Erchius Fuel and Liquid Erchius Fuel to fuel which refills the ships fuel gauge and allows it to travel.
 These resources can be gathered on moons.
 Traveling to planets within the same solar system has no fuel cost.

 Teleporterteleporter is used to travel to and from a ship.
 You will appear on top of the teleporter when returning to your ship or when teleporting to another player's ship.
 You also have the option to warp to your home planet, if you set one or any other placed flags or teleporter bookmarks.

 Racial Starter Ships

-See Ship Upgrades for the larger ships.Apex starter ship is ultramodern, with a smooth, streamlined shape and elegant electric lights.
+See Ship Upgrades for details on expanding to larger ship sizes.Apex starter ship is ultramodern, with a smooth, streamlined shape and elegant electric lights.
 It looks the most futuristic of the available ships at launch.
 Or a space shuttle.

 Avian starter ship resembles the ancient theme of the race, even appearing to be powered by a large red crystal which is seen frequently in Avian Villages as torches.